TrevorCD/FreeRTOS-STM32F446RE-GCC/README.md

 The FreeRTOS STM32F4xx Demo ported to GCC from IAR Workbench.
 The files main.c, ParTest.s, FreeRTOSConfig.h, and stm32f4xx_conf.h are
 sourced from the CORTEX_M4F_STM32F407ZG-SK demo.
-Additionally, standard peripheral drivers are updated to the new HAL CMSIS drivers.
+Additionally, standard peripheral drivers are updated to HAL CMSIS drivers.
 This port is a work in progress.

 ## Dependencies